gogodick/gogodick.github.io/_posts/2018-10-09-vDPA-framework.md

 	.get_notify_area = ifcvf_get_notify_area,
 };
 ```

+And we will use this device driver to analyze the implementation of live migration.
 ## 3.1.
 Dirty page logging
 * ifc driver uses ifcvf_enable_logging() to start dirty page logging, and calling sequence is: ifcvf_set_features()->ifcvf_enable_logging()
 ```